-- List of Links to Supplemental Evidence Files - Vitae Vitae should be formatted to clearly demonstrate the quality and significance of the faculty members' accomplishments, especially to those beyond the department.
-An example of a vitae template can be found on the Faculty Affairs webpage.
-The Vita Interactive report may be used to provide links to Linked Supporting Materials listed below. - Annual Review Materials (including all signed ARDs, FPAs, and any faculty response letters). - Faculty eligible and submitting for tenure and/or promotion should include all annual review documents and supporting materials since their last pre-tenure, tenure, and/or promotion review. - Faculty eligible and submitting for pre-tenure review should include all annual review materials since their start date at KSU. - o Faculty eligible and submitting for PTR should include all annual review documents and supporting material since their last promotion, tenure, or PTR review. - o For any faculty who has received a "Not Meeting Expectations" in their post-tenure review, a copy of the formal plan for faculty development (as described in Section 3.5C) must be included. - Departmental guidelines (Administrative Faculty should include the guidelines from the academic home department of their faculty appointment) and college guidelines, if applicable.
+- Narrative (no more than twelve pages, double-spaced, 12-point type, with one-inch margins).
+Sample narratives are available on the Faculty Affairs web page.
+The narrative describes the quality and significance of the faculty member's contributions during the period under review in the following areas as appropriate: - o Teaching - o Scholarship and Creative Activity - o Professional Service - External Letters - Vitae Vitae should be formatted to clearly demonstrate the quality and significance of the faculty members' accomplishments, especially to those beyond the department.
+An example of a vitae template can be found on the Faculty Affairs webpage. - Annual Review Materials (including ARDs and FPAs). - Faculty eligible and submitting for tenure and/or promotion should include all annual review documents and supporting materials since their last pre-tenure, tenure and/or promotion review. - Faculty eligible and submitting for pre-tenure review should include all annual review materials since their start date at KSU. - Faculty eligible and submitting for PTR should include all annual review documents and supporting material since their last promotion, tenure, or PTR review. - Departmental guidelines (Administrative Faculty should include the guidelines from the academic home department of their faculty appointment). - Pre-tenure review letters.